 - Two (2) chairs

-- Registrants for Artist Alley must abide by all the convention policies.
+- Artists must abide by all the convention policies.

 - Displays may be no more than 8ft high from the floor.

-Items that MAY NOT be sold in The Alley include:
+Items that MAY NOT be sold in Artists Alley include:

 - Any posters, idol cards, etc., which read "Kodak", "Fuji", etc. on the back.

-- Unlicensed reproductions of any products actually released by an American company.
+- Unlicensed reproductions of any products, regardless of whether they are released by an American company.

-Any violation will come with a warning, at which time you will be asked to remove the offending merchandise from Artist Alley.
+Any violation will come with a warning, at which time you will be asked to remove the offending merchandise from the premises.
 Failure to comply or a subsequent violation is cause for removal from the convention and forfeiture of all fees.